e-Waste Recycling Certification

 Recycling Industry Operating Standard™ (RIOS™) Certification

-The Recycling Industry Operating Standard™ (RIOS™) is an integrated quality, environmental, health and safety management system certification.
-By integrating the management system, recyclers are able to more effectively manage their system, which results in stronger health and safety programs, greater environmental responsibility and better operational efficiency.
+RIOS™ is an integrated quality, environmental, health and safety management system certification.
+It allows recyclers to more effectively manage their system, which results in stronger health and safety programs, greater environmental responsibility and better operational efficiency.

 e-Stewards is applicable internationally and meets: